WTC-Bat/minishell/README.md

 0	-	if arguments to command contain ';', an error will occur

 0	-	ft_strequ might be able to be improved

+0	-	COMPLICATIONS WHEN USING MULTI-COMMANDS !!!!
+		- start at handle_multi_command -?
+		- msh_cmd_split?